 With Magento or Shopify, you can also create custom themes from scratch.

-As has been mentioned above, Shopify is a hosted solution, so it takes care of the loading time of your website.
-However, if you have any issues related to speed, all that remains is to contact the support team.
+As mentioned above, Shopify is a hosted solution and will take care of the loading time of your website.
+It’s an advantage if you’re only starting out in ecommerce and have little customer base.
+However, business growth brings more clients and, thus, more traffic resulting in speed-related issues.
+With Shopify, you won’t be able to optimize website performance yourself; all that remains is to contact the support team.

-Unlike Shopify, Magento is a self-hosted platform, so you can choose your own server and make all the required changes to speed up the store performance.
+Meanwhile, Magento is a self-hosted platform, so you can choose your own server and make all the required changes to speed up the store performance.
 Previously, the majority of users complained that Magento was very slow.
-With the release of Magento 2, many new enhancements were added to the platform that allowed you to optimize pages for fast delivery, minimize the server response time for store activities, and make backend operations more efficient.
+With the release of Magento 2, the platform features got enhanced to optimize pages for fast delivery, minimize the server response time for store activities, and make backend operations more efficient.

-93% of online experiences start with an online search.
-Select a platform that offers robust SEO techniques to gain a higher ranking.
+About 93% of online experiences start with an online search.
+Select a platform that offers robust SEO features to gain a higher ranking.

-Being a self-hosted platform, Magento offers a lot more flexibility from an SEO perspective and enables you to improve your strategy for maximum output.
-With Magento, you can take advantage of no-follow links, redirects, and canonical tags.
-You also can edit permalinks and meta tags and change URLs.
+Being a self-hosted platform, Magento offers a lot more flexibility from an SEO perspective.
+You can take advantage of a wide variety of native Magento tools, including no-follow links, redirects, and canonical tags.
+You can also edit permalinks and meta tags and change URLs to help users find your pages more easily.

 Every ecommerce business needs to provide its customers with secure payment solutions to make transactions seamless for you and your customers.